vaayne/NotionAI-Plus/README.md

 NotionAI Plus is a browser extension that adds NotionAI's powerful features to any website you visit.
 With NotionAI Plus, you can easily analyze text, generate summaries, and perform sentiment analysis on any webpage.

+**NOTE: As I uploaded the wrong version to the Google Chrome Store, I have unpublished it.
+You can download the correct version from the release while waiting for it to be republished.**

 - [Chrome Web Store](https://chrome.google.com/webstore/detail/notionai-plus/ilgkcoockdhdpkikaakkjacblhpmdmeo)
 - [Firefox Addon](https://addons.mozilla.org/en-US/firefox/addon/notionai-plus/)